yanjer/RankCompV3.jl/README.md

 - **metadata file (required).**

-  First column sample name, second column group information.
+  The metadata file needs to contain two columns of information.
+The first column is the sample name that matches the expression profile, and the second column is the grouping information.

 - **expression profile file (required).**

-  Each row represents the gene, each column represents the sample and the expression matrix of the gene in the first column.
+  The expression profile should contain gene, sample and expression value information.
+The row represents the gene, and the column represents the sample, among which the first behavior sample name and the first column gene name.

 ```julia
 # Use the default values for the following other parameters.
 If you want to modify the parameters, add them directly.